ElliottF05/3D-Graphics-Engine/README.md

     cd web
     npm run dev
     ```
-    This will start the Vite development server, and you can access the application in your browser (usually at `http://localhost:5173`).
+    This will start the Vite dev server, from which you can access the application in your browser (usually at `http://localhost:5173`).

 ### Deployment

-The project is configured for deployment to GitHub Pages.
-Pushing to the `main` branch will trigger the GitHub Actions workflow defined in [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) to build and deploy the `web/dist` folder.
+The online demo is deployed on GitHub Pages.
+Specifically, pushing to the `main` branch will trigger the GitHub Actions workflow defined in [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) to build and deploy the `web/dist` folder.

 ## Future Work (Ideas)